checkly/docs.checklyhq.com/site/content/docs/integrations/terraform.md

 ## Development version

-If you want to get your hands dirty on the very last in development version, you can:
+If you want to get your hands dirty in the bleeding edge version, you can:

-1. Checkout the Checkly Terraform provider in [this GitHub repo](https://github.com/checkly/terraform-provider-checkly).
+1. Check out the Checkly Terraform provider in [this GitHub repo](https://github.com/checkly/terraform-provider-checkly).
 2. Build the provider and add it to your Terraform installation.
 3. Write your first Checkly resource and apply it.